minecraftforum/rules-archive/rules/servers/rules.markdown

   Black ASCII blocks are not allowed in your topic title.

-All posts that violate these rules or the global rules will be removed.

 ### PC Servers

 * Cracked servers are not allowed to be advertised